maibennett/sta235/exampleSite/content/Project/_index.en.md

 Presentations will short presentations (5 minutes) followed by a couple of questions.
 All slides need to be submitted by Thursday Dec.
 8th by noon.

 {{% notice grading %}}
-**Presentation:** The slides show the main points fo the project and convey the message in an appropriate way.
+**Presentation:** The slides show the main points fo the project and convey the message in an appropriate way.<br>
-**Presenter:** The presenter shows knowledge of the project and they are able to convey the information in the appropriate time.
+**Presenter:** The presenter shows knowledge of the project and they are able to convey the information in the appropriate time.<br>
-**Questions:** The group is able to answer the questions successfully.
+**Questions:** The group is able to answer the questions successfully.<br>
 **Peer assessment:** Students will be evaluated by their peers in terms of their contributions and responsiblity.
 {{% /notice %}}

 ## Where to get data

-You can use any data you want (as long as it can be shared with the instruction team), but you need to describe how and where you obtained it.
+You can use any data you want (as long as it can be shared with the instruction team), but you need to describe how and where you obtained it from.

 I'm also providing some resources here that can be useful if you don't know where to start: